 POS order and pay app – Square POS

-How to get an order and pay app for your hospitality business
+How to get a restaurant ordering app for your hospitality business

 First, you need to work out which type of order and pay app is best for your business.

-You may be trying to work out which one matches your business model, or which one is friendliest on your back pocket.
+You may be trying to work out which one matches your business model, or which one is friendliest on your back pocket, or which one integrates with your restaurant POS system.
 Well, nothing beats talking to suppliers directly and comparing their products and prices.

 If you already have an EPOS system, you may want to get in touch with your provider.
 Chances are, they’ll be able to recommend an app that already integrates with your point of sale system, so you can then channel all of your orders into one place.
 You may even decide that you don’t need an app – instead, talk to them about setting up click and collect and delivery options through your online store.